kazilab/XeroGraph/README.md

 ```

 ## Documentation
-For more detailed information on all the features and usage instructions, refer to the full documentation available at (Link to be included).
+For more detailed information on all the features and usage instructions, refer to the full documentation available at ReadTheDoc(https://xerograph.readthedocs.io).

 ## Contributing
 Contributions to XeroGraph are welcome!
 Please refer to the CONTRIBUTING.md file for guidelines on how to make a contribution, including bug fixes, adding new features, and improving the documentation.